MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings: APPENDIX

 \subsection{Network architectures and hyperparameters}

-We use the modified FCHD as our detection network in Section~\ref{Method}.
+Our detection network is described in Section~\ref{Method}.
 The VGGNet16, MobileNetv2, and Resnet18 backbone networks are applied for comparison.
-The detailed network architectures of them we utilized as shown in Table~\ref{threenets}.
+They are pre-trained on ImageNet \citep{ILSVRC15} dataset.
+Their detailed network architectures are shown in Table~\ref{threenets}.
 The architecture of $\emph{N}_{FDN}$ is the same as $\emph{N}_{FN}$'s, but the weights will be updated separately.
 If the resolution of the original image is $H\times W$, it will decrease to $H/4\times W/4$ after $\emph{N}_{FN}$ and $\emph{N}_{FDN}$.
 Similarly, the resolution will decrease to $H/16\times W/16$ after $\emph{N}_{BN}$ and $\emph{N}_{BDN}$.
 The entire model is trained by the SGD optimizer for 50 epochs.
 The learning rate is $10^{-2}$ and is decayed as $10^{-3}$, $10^{-4}$ and $10^{-5}$ after 15, 35 and 42 epochs separately.
+The detector network contains 5 convolutional layers, which are initialized with standard normal distribution with 0.01 standard deviation.
 MPSN is also tested on DETR.
-We select the Resnet18 as the backbone network, then add a pseudo siamese network and DFA to compare the detection performance.
+We select the Resnet18 as the backbone network, then add a pseudo-siamese network and DFA to compare to the detection performance.
 The model is trained for 300 epochs.
 The learning rate of the backbone network is set to $10^{-5}$ and is decayed as $10^{-6}$ and $10^{-7}$ after 100 and 200 epochs separately.
 The batchsize is set to 1.